 Below are all of Katheryn’s longer term ensemble projects past and present.
 Current projects are nearest the top.

 TEAPOT IN THE TUBA is Mike Allen on clarinet and Katheryn Petersen on accordion.
-This portable and evocative duo plays well in smaller acoustic settings but can easily swell to fit larger venues and events with the addition of bass, violin, drums and other musician friends (including a much adored tuba player for very special occasions).
-The name of the band comes from the idea of a bride and groom having to flee difficult circumstances to start a life somewhere new.
-They are taking only the essentials with them….their tuba and a teapot which conveniently fits perfectly inside the bell of the horn.
+This portable and evocative duo plays well in smaller acoustic settings but can also grow to fit larger venues and events with the addition of bass, violin, drums and other musician friends (including a much adored tuba player for special occasions).
+The name of the band comes from the idea of a couple having to flee difficult circumstances to start a new life.
+They are taking only the essentials with them; their tuba and a teapot, which conveniently fits perfectly inside the bell of the horn.

 THE ANDY TABB WELCOME BAND.
-Andy’s soulful music draws its roots from Americana music but adds unexpected and painterly touches of baroque fingerpicking on slide and acoustic guitar.
-Andy’s voice evokes the ease of a summer afternoon on the porch, as he ranges from melancholy ballads to raucous crowd-pleasers.
-A newcomer to Canada he is quickly gaining a very enthusiastic following in BC.
+Andy’s soulful sound draws its roots from Americana music but adds unexpected, painterly touches of baroque fingerpicking on slide and acoustic guitar.
+Andy’s voice evokes the ease of a summer afternoon, as he ranges from melancholy ballads to raucous crowd-pleasers.
+He has an enthusiastic and growing following in BC.
 The band line-up includes Katheryn on accordion, Elliot Vaughan on viola, Martin Reisle on banjo and cello and the fabulous songbird Anna Baignoche on cello, guitar and golden vocals.

 STRINGS AND SQUEEZE is a serendipitous pairing of fascinations within the realm of the discarded.
 The work of Salmon Avalanche and Wryly Andherson of Moth Orbit Object Theatre is bound together by wheezy old bellows, recycled body parts, and tangled threads.
 Together they celebrate discarded and beleaguered characters who move through life’s inequities with differing degrees of regard for the status quo.
 They give voice to the idiosyncratic and oft tragic solutions that these little people have devised to escape their oppressive fates and to remember their own wild and regal natures.